Camping In The Cold: To Heat Or Not To Heat

 Is your rig ready for winter camping?

 Having a furnace or reliable heat source is key for enjoyable winter camping.
 Successful winter camping can be measured in a variety of ways, such as if everyone stayed happy, healthy and warm.
-Here are some tips from experienced winter campers on how to make your cold-weather adventure a success:

 • Place wooden or plastic blocks below your stabilizing jacks to keep them from freezing to the ground.